-1.Artisanal and small-scale gold mining and processing in which mercury amalgamation is used to extract gold from ore shall be prohibited.

-2. Without prejudice to paragraph 1 of this Article and to Article 16, where there is evidence of there being more than isolated cases of non-compliance with the prohibition laid down in paragraph 1 of this Article, the competent authority of the Member State concerned shall develop and implement a national plan in accordance with Annex IV.
+- 1.Artisanal and small-scale gold mining and processing in which mercury amalgamation is used to extract gold from ore shall be prohibited. - 2.
+Without prejudice to paragraph 1 of this Article, where there is evidence of there being more than isolated cases of non-compliance with the prohibition laid down in paragraph 1 of this Article, the competent authority shall develop and implement a national plan in accordance with Annex IV.